New research shows that a TBI, even a mild one, can suppress the entire immune system.

 How TBI Affects the Immune System

 Following a traumatic brain injury, the brain needs the support of a functional and healthy immune system to repair and stabilize itself.
-However, due to the outcomes of TBI, further tissue damage and inflammation may occur.
+However, due to the outcomes of TBI, tissue damage and inflammation may occur.

-TBI causes the release of a stress hormone called cortisol, which suppresses the immune system.
+It is thought that TBI causes the release of a stress hormone called cortisol, which suppresses the immune system.
 In fact, excess cortisol reduces the overall number of white blood cells called lymphocytes that help identify and destroy harmful cells.
 This occurs within the first 72 hours after a brain injury and makes the body more susceptible to infection.

 When the immune response is weak, the brain cannot effectively repair itself and further secondary damage may develop.
 Unlike primary TBI damage, secondary tissue damage generally has more long-lasting effects.

-Additionally, TBI can suppress the immune system by causing a lack of physical activity.
+Additionally, TBI can suppress the immune system indirectly by causing a lack of physical activity.
 Decreased activity is common after brain injury due to fatigue and motor impairments.

 Unfortunately, lack of movement will slow the body’s metabolism and decrease circulation.
 Without sufficient blood flow, the body’s immune cells may struggle to receive the oxygen and nutrients they need to function.
 As a result, the immune system will weaken and the person’s risk of serious infection will increase.